 The villa is 400m above sea level and on top of the hill in Chiliomoudou village.

-The village from our Roof Terrace
+The village from the Roof Terrace

-From this level you have terraces with views of Crete, facing all points of the compass.
+From the rooftop level you have terraces with views of Crete, facing all points of the compass.
 The arm of the Lefka Ori, the White Mountains embraces you to the West and South.
 The foothills of Tria Korfalia rise up to 800m, and are backed by Kastro, Agios Pnevma and Mavro.

 What’s more morning sunshine on the mountain tops can be stunning.
 The play of light on the ridges and valleys during the day is always changing.